 So the big question: Does it live up to the hype?
 In my experience, that's a big, fat, resounding yep.
 Post-bleaching, Kenyon handed me a few bottles of No. 3 to use on my own at home, with the instructions to use it when I first washed my newly dyed hair.
 Fast forward three days and I was about to give No. 3 its first test-drive.

 I jumped in the shower and shampooed my hair as advised by Kenyon.
 I then towel-dried my hair and applied No. 3, saturating my strands and combing it through.
 I popped on a shower cap and a bathrobe and bustled productively around my apartment (read: Sat on my couch binge-watching Arrow while devouring Panda Puffs and sending out random gibberish on Twitter).
 Kenyon says that while the instructions say 10 minutes, he advises clients to leave on for at least 30.
-Since my color was fresh (meaning my hair had just gone some through chemical trauma), Kenyon told me to keep it on my locks for an hour or two.
+Since my colour was fresh (meaning my hair had just gone some through chemical trauma), Kenyon told me to keep it on my locks for an hour or two.

 I got antsy at the hour-and-a-half mark (there's only so much superhero angst one can handle in a sitting), so I took off my cap and popped in the shower.
 Following Kenyon's very specific instructions, I first rinsed the (somewhat sticky) treatment out of my hair, then shampooed and conditioned.
 I immediately noticed a difference — my hair felt so silky and smooth I almost didn't feel it as my hands rinsed it out.

 Now, I've tried my fair share of conditioning treatments and felt the silky aftereffects, but this was a whole new sensation — my hair was weightless and basically had the same feel and consistency of the water trickling out of my shower head.
-I toweled off my hair and added some styling product (Reverie Milk, my go-to) and let it air dry.
+I towelled off my hair and added some styling product (Reverie Milk, my current go-to) and let it air dry.
 The end result was lustrous, healthy-looking hair that had movement, definition, and zero greasiness or added weight.
 Oh yeah, I think I'm in love.